Buying Used Espresso Machines & Grinders – Kev’s Guide

 Best Bean to Cup Coffee Machines

-Domestic home espresso coffee machines are a different kettle of fish, too.
-We’re talking about £100-£200 machines, primarily speaking, and these machines are aimed at the everyday coffee brewing tool user who wants a more authentic home espresso-making experience however who still values ease of work with fairly highly.
+Domestic home espresso machines are a different kettle of fish, too.
+We’re talking about £100-£200 machines, primarily speaking, and these machines are aimed at the every day coffee makeking device user who wants a more authentic home espresso-making experience however who still values convenience fairly highly.

-These machines tend to pull shots at 15 – 19 bars of pressure, and use something known as a pressurised basket.
+These machines tend to pull shots at 15 – 19 bars of pressure, and utilize something known as a pressurised basket.

 This isn’t because higher pressure (the usual espresso coffee pressure is 9 bars) does a better job, it’s mainly due to the reality that the higher pressure works better with pressurized baskets, also it’s in fact more expensive to get a machine geared up to pull shots at a lower pressure.

-Pressurised baskets under high pressure do a good job of mimicking the look of a appropriately pulled shot of espresso coffee with almost no home barista skills necessary, as they force the espresso through one tiny hole in the bottom of the basket under high pressure, which creates the foam which looks like espresso coffee crema.
+Pressurised baskets under high pressure do a good job of mimicking the look of a adequately pulled shot of espresso coffee with almost no home barista skills required, as they force the espresso through one tiny hole in the bottom of the basket under high pressure, which creates the foam which looks like espresso coffee crema.

-What they don’t do so well at mimicking is the taste and body of a well-pulled shot of espresso.
-But to be fair to these forms of machines, they produce espresso which many “normal” coffee drinkers are more than happy with, given the little effort essential and the relatively low cost.
+What they don’t do so well at mimicking is the taste and body of a well-pulled shot of espresso coffee.
+But to be fair to these kinds of machines, they produce espresso which most “normal” coffee drinkers are more than happy with, given the little effort required and the relatively low cost.

-For more on this type of machine see:
+For more on this kind of machine see:

-When I say cafe-quality, by the way, I’m in truth talking about probably less than 10% of cafes.
-I’m talking about correctly extracted espresso, the thick voluptuous, full-bodied perfectly extracted espresso coffee that takes most effort and care to produce.
+When I say cafe-quality, by the way, I’m actually talking about probably less than 10% of cafes.
+I’m talking about adequately extracted espresso, the thick voluptuous, full-bodied perfectly extracted espresso coffee that takes many effort and care to produce.

 You won’t get this in lots of cafes, and you can tell by watching the Barista and counting the shot time & looking at what the espresso coffee looks like as it’s flowing into the cup.

-If you’re seeing a shot pulled in 10-20 seconds, you’re probably in one of the lots of cafes where the baristas haven’t spent the time in the morning appropriately dialling in, and then tweaked all day long to keep it dialled in.
+If you’re seeing a shot pulled in 10-20 seconds, you’re probably in among the lots of cafes where the baristas haven’t spent the time in the morning properly dialling in, and then tweaked all day long to keep it dialled in.

-There are some Cafés including but not limited to big chain Cafés, where the grind size hasn’t been adjusted since the cafe opened!
+There are some Cafés including nevertheless not limited to big chain Cafés, where the grind size hasn’t been adjusted since the cafe opened!

-If you find a coffee shop where the baristas are well trained, and where they dial in each morning to achieve best extraction and tweak throughout the day to keep it that way, and use best freshly roasted beans – treasure that coffee shop!
+If you find a coffee shop where the baristas are well trained, and where they dial in each morning to achieve wonderful extraction and tweak throughout the day to keep it that way, and utilize great freshly roasted beans – treasure that coffee shop!

 Tip them well, tell everyone about them, keep them in business – as coffee shops like this are few and far between.

-Anyway – with a home barista setup, and with time and effort (and money) spent on developing home barista skills, you’ll have the potential of producing espresso and espresso-based drinks at home that would wipe the floor with many the coffee shops you’ve ever visited, and which are somewhere close to being on parr with the small percentage of amazing independent coffee shops in the UK.
+Anyway – with a home barista setup, and with time and effort (and money) spent on developing home barista skills, you’ll have the potential of producing espresso and espresso-based drinks at home that would wipe the floor with a lot of of the coffee shops you’ve ever visited, and which are somewhere close to being on parr with the small percentage of an amazing independent coffee shops in the UK.

-It’s these home barista setups I’m talking about in this post, and I say “set up” as you’ll need a mill too, and not simply any coffee grinder, but a coffee mill capable of espresso, of which there aren’t many options at an entry extent budget.
+It’s these home barista setups I’m talking about in this article, and I say “set up” as you’ll need a grinding machine too, and not truly any coffee mill, but a coffee mill capable of espresso, of which there aren’t lots of options at an entry level budget.

 The problem with these kinds of machines, is they’re not cheap.

-At the really low end, we have the machines which straddle the two worlds, domestic & home barista, such as the Gaggia Classic, Sage Duo Temp Pro & Sage Bambino Plus.
+At the extremely low end, we have the machines which straddle the two worlds, domestic & home barista, such as the Gaggia Classic, Sage Duo Temp Pro & Sage Bambino Plus.

-These machines can be used with either fundamental baskets or pressured baskets, so they can be used by both “normal” coffee drinkers, or by home baristas.
+These machines can be used with either basic baskets or pressured baskets, so they can be used by both “normal” coffee drinkers, or by home baristas.

-These machines are around £400 (unless you’re lucky to get them on offer) and then you need the grinder.
+These machines are around £400 (unless you’re lucky to get them on offer) and then you need the grinding machine.

 So, new, you’re looking at a minimum of around £600 for an entry-level home barista setup.

-There are the Sage integrated coffee mill machines, the Barista Express and the Barista Pro (£599 & £699 respectively) – these include the grinder of course, and they’re definitely a valid preference as a first home barista machine, nevertheless again, a minimum entry level of around £600.
+There are the Sage integrated mill machines, the Barista Express and the Barista Pro (£599 & £699 respectively) – these include the grinder of course, and they’re definitely a valid option as a first home barista machine, nevertheless again, a minimum entry degree of around £600.

-We’re still talking the really low entry-level here.
-The next step up are machines like the Rancilio Silvia & Lelit Grace, at around £500 – so around £700-£800 or higher depending on the mill you decide on.
+We’re still talking the very low entry-level here.
+The next step up are machines like the Rancilio Silvia & Lelit Grace, at around £500 – so around £700-£800 or higher depending on the coffee grinder you decide on.

 Used Espresso Machines - La Marzocco Linea Mini

-Even the GS3 MP at nearly 7k isn’t the many expensive machine you could go for, and if you felt like it, you could pair this with something like the Caedo E37Z mill for a total setup worth almost eleven thousand pounds.
+Even the GS3 MP at nearly 7k isn’t the a lot of expensive machine you could go for, and if you felt like it, you could pair this with something like the Caedo E37Z coffee mill for a total setup worth almost eleven thousand pounds.
 Hey, someone has to win the Euro millions – it could be you, never say never.

 So, home barista setups aren’t cheap, and for brand new, you’re talking a minimum of around £600.

-If you’re among the several people who want to get into the home barista thing on a budget – as I did – then one of the a lot of obvious options is to buy a used espresso machine and grinder.
+If you’re one of the lots of people who want to get into the home barista thing on a budget – as I did – then among the most obvious options is to buy a used espresso coffee machine and coffee mill.

 So with all that said, let’s get to it:

-Kev’s Guide to Buying a Used Espresso Setup
+Kev’s Guide to Buying a Used Espresso coffee Setup

 I’m going to start off by talking about grinders, then I’ll get onto the espresso machines.

-When it comes to grinders for a used home barista espresso coffee machine and coffee mill setup, there are only a few options really.
+When it comes to grinders for a used home barista espresso coffee machine and coffee mill setup, there are only a few options in truth.

-First I’m going to speak about buying a used commercial coffee grinder.
-If you have a quick search on eBay for “commercial coffee grinder”, click on the “advanced search” link, and then look at “sold listings” you’ll see that lots of ex cafe grinders sell on eBay, and they occasionally go for bargain prices.
+First I’m going to talk about buying a used commercial grinder.
+If you have a quick search on eBay for “commercial coffee grinder”, click on the “advanced search” link, and then look at “sold listings” you’ll see that many ex cafe grinders sell on eBay, and they occasionally go for bargain prices.

-The adverse of going for a commercial coffee mill is that they’re usually not dainty things, though keep in mind that a lot of the bulk is usually the big bean hopper, and you don’t need that.
+The undesirable of going for a commercial mill is that they’re usually not dainty things, although keep in mind that the majority of the bulk is usually the big bean hopper, and you don’t need that.
 It’s possible to mod at least some of the commercial grinders to make them single doser, which mean you don’t need the hopper at all.

 Used Coffee Grinders - Mazzer Super Jolly Modded.

-This modded single dosage, doserless coffee grinder went for £250 on eBay.
+This modded single dosage, doserless mill went for £250 on eBay.

-As well as Mazzer, you’ll find Macap, La Spaziale, Nuova Simonnelli, Ascaso, Fiorenzato, Ceado, Cunhill, Anfim & Compak grinders one of others, on eBay as ex commercial utilize coffee grinders.
+As well as Mazzer, you’ll find Macap, La Spaziale, Nuova Simonnelli, Ascaso, Fiorenzato, Ceado, Cunhill, Anfim & Compak grinders among others, on eBay as ex commercial utilize coffee grinders.

-Not all commercial grinders are crafted equally at all, however most commercial grinders that would be in work with in coffee shops are going to be easily good enough to use as part of a home barista setup, and in lots of cases better than spending the same money on a new grinder.
+Not all commercial grinders are made equally at all, but the majority of commercial grinders that would be in use in coffee shops are going to be easily good enough to work with as part of a home barista setup, and in lots of cases better than spending the same money on a new coffee grinder.

-One of the most popular options is the Mazzer Super Jolly as pointed out above, you can often pick these up used from around £150.
-They’re a solid coffee grinder, with flat 64mm burrs, made for heavy commercial utilize.
+Among the many popular options is the Mazzer Super Jolly as discussed above, you can often pick these up used from around £150.
+They’re a solid coffee mill, with flat 64mm burrs, brewed for heavy commercial utilize.

-The problem for home utilize, is that these are usually the doser version.
-The majority of commercial grinders are doser grinders, so instead of grinding directly into the portafilter basket, you grind into the doser & then crank the doser paddle to dosage the portafilter.
+The problem for home use, is that these are usually the doser version.
+Several commercial grinders are doser grinders, so instead of grinding directly into the portafilter basket, you grind into the doser & then crank the doser paddle to dosage the portafilter.

-Doser grinders are overkill for home work with, however it’s possible to mod commercial grinders to make them doserless, this is something commonly done with the Mazzer Super Jolly.
-You can also mod the super Jolly (and some other commercial grinders) to make them “single dose” grinders, which implies you don’t need a hopper, as pointed out earlier.
+Doser grinders are overkill for home use, however it’s possible to mod commercial grinders to make them doserless, this is something commonly done with the Mazzer Super Jolly.
+You can also mod the super Jolly (and some other commercial grinders) to make them “single dose” grinders, which implies you don’t need a hopper, as referred to earlier.

 This takes time, effort and cost.
-But what I’ve noticed is that you can truly pick up fully modded Super Jolly grinders from £250-£350.
+However what I’ve noticed is that you can simply pick up fully modded Super Jolly grinders from £250-£350.

-In my simple opinion, a modded single dosage, doserless Super Jolly is a wonderful coffee grinder to go for as the mill part of your home barista setup.
+In my humble opinion, a modded single dosage, doserless Super Jolly is a great grinding machine to go for as the grinder part of your home barista setup.

-Macap make extremely similar grinders Mazzer, and they’re cheaper – there are a few doserless models available too, and they’re rather common on eBay, so these are grinders to look out for.
+Macap make extremely similar grinders Mazzer, and they’re cheaper – there are a few doserless models available too, and they’re quite common on eBay, so these are grinders to look out for.

-What I’d advise is that you keep an eye on eBay, buy and sell categories of forums, and other websites for used commercial grinders – and if you find one that you can get for a low price, literally do some science study, ask some questions on the forums, discover if it’s a good preference.
+What I’d recommend is that you keep an eye on eBay, buy and sell categories of forums, and other websites for used commercial grinders – and if you find one that you can get for a low price, just do some scientific research study, ask some questions on the forums, discover if it’s a good choice.

-Or if you want an easy life ;-), just set an alert on eBay for Mazzer Super Jolly, and basically keep bidding until you get one at a excellent price, either already modded, or to mod yourself.
+Or if you want an easy life ;-), literally set an alert on eBay for Mazzer Super Jolly, and just keep bidding until you get one at a fantastic price, either already modded, or to mod yourself.

 Used Home Barista Grinders

-While there are loads of different makes and models of commercial grinders you’ll find coming up used, there aren’t as most options for lower cost home barista grinders.
+While there are loads of different makes and models of commercial grinders you’ll find coming up used, there aren’t as a number of options for lower cost home barista grinders.

 I’d look out for the following: